 In order to qualify for Medicaid, it is important to ensure that only resources are placed in a special needs trust.
 However, a Medicaid beneficiary’s income can be put into an income trust, also known as a Miller Trust or Qualifying Income Trust.
 After the income has been received, it becomes a resource the following month and can then be transferred into the first-party trust.
 It is important to note that the transfer should take place in the same month that the income was received in order to avoid any potential issues with Medicaid qualification.

 A pooled trust, also known as a d4c trust, is a special purpose trust operated by a non-profit organization for Medicaid beneficiaries.
 It combines the resources of participants into one master trust, with separate sub-trusts or sub-accounts for each individual.
 This type of trust offers an advantage when compared to a first-party special needs trust—namely that it can be established by anyone, regardless of age, and does not have the same restrictions.
 As such, it may be an advantageous option for those over 65 who need access to Medicaid benefits while protecting their assets.

 Third-Party Special Needs Trusts

-While the state is the primary beneficiary of a first-party special needs trust, any beneficiary can be established with a third-party special needs trust, and the state has no right of reimbursement from this trust after the Medicaid beneficiary’s death.
+Unlike a first-party special needs trust, which primarily benefits the state, any beneficiary can be established with a third-party special needs trust, and the state has no right to reimbursement from this trust after the Medicaid beneficiary’s death.